 While evidence of greater post-operative Morphine Sulfate Injection consumption in men compared to women is present in the literature, clinically significant differences in analgesic outcomes and pharmacokinetic parameters have not been consistently demonstrated.
 Some studies have shown an increased sensitivity to the adverse effects of Morphine Sulfate Injection, including respiratory depression, in women compared to men.

 Morphine pharmacokinetics are altered in patients with cirrhosis.
 Clearance was found to decrease with a corresponding increase in half-life.
-The M3G and M6G to morphine plasma AUC ratios also decreased in these patients, indicating diminished metabolic activity.
+The M3G and M6G to morphine AUC ratios also decreased in these subjects, indicating diminished metabolic activity.
 Adequate studies of the pharmacokinetics of morphine in patients with severe hepatic impairment have not been conducted.